shibasisr/shibasisr.github.io/_pages/about.md

 <br/>
 <br/>

-## Participation in Workshops and Schools
+## Participation in Workshops and Schools:

 ### The 37th Advanced School in Theoretical Physics
 IIAS, Hebrew University of Jerusalem, December 2019-January 2020
 ### Workshop on High Energy Physics Phenomenology XVI